CodeWithLLM-Updates

 In Cursor, gpt-4.1 is now available in the settings for available models.

-This update is particularly important for GitHub Copilot (gpt 4.1 is already available), because their agent and chat are initially tied to the GPT-4 model of OpenAI, and Claude Sonnet is still not 3.7, but 3.5.
+This update is particularly important for GitHub Copilot (gpt 4.1 is already available), because their agent and chat are initially tied to the GPT-4 model of OpenAI, and in the free plan Claude Sonnet is still not 3.7, but 3.5.

 Tomorrow there will be VS Code Live: Agent Mode Day, where I think they will tell more details.